everton1984/windowsperf_temp/wperf/README.md

 * PowerShell (and Develoepr PowerShell for VS):

+PowerShell treats curly braces `{}` as a special character, therefore pasing them incorrectly when used in command line.

-PowerShell escapes `{}` curly braces, therefore, the list of events must be surrounded by quotation marks `""` when using curly braces for correct parsing:
+Therefore, a list of events must be surrounded by quotation marks `""` when using curly braces for correct parsing:

 ```
 > wperf stat -e "{inst_spec,vfp_spec,ase_spec,dp_spec,ld_spec,st_spec},br_immed_spec,crypto_spec" -c 0 sleep 1